Join the Hoar, Hoare & Hore Surname DNA Project

 Project leaders have spreadsheets and other support material to extract your ISOGG nomenclature SNP results from your downloaded 23andMe test data and map it into other versions of the ISOGG Y-DNA Haplogroup tree.
 Either into the 2010 tree FTDNA uses (so you can do apples-to-apples comparisons there) or into the latest 2014 tree available to understand the latest terminal SNP's used in this Surname DNA project to identify their subgroups.
 This avoids a need to do the one, many or all individual SNP marker tests with FTDNA.
 Report your SNP results informally to project admins and they will make notes attached to your account that they can see to help them in placing you into the right subgroup.
 The Haplogroup tree for mtDNA is at PhyloTree but no tools to map into the latest one are available.

-- Work with the project admins to map your results into the subgroups already identified or let them help take everything you have and figure out if there are any new avenues of genealogical research for you going forward.
+Work with the project admins to map your results into the subgroups already identified or let them help take everything you have and figure out if there are any new avenues of genealogical research for you going forward.
 One of the project admins was stumped twice.
-Another admin helped them get passed the name change around 1900 that was a complete surprise.
+Another admin helped them get past the name change around 1900 that was a complete surprise.
 And the DNA testing helped find the second name change at the 6th generation in 1800 by linking him to a 12th generation ancestor.
 Working forward from that ancestor drastically narrowed the search space to find the stumped 1800 link.
 So check out our pages and see if our collected genealogical research and DNA results might help you.

 If you still have questions, contact one of the Project Administrators listed at the bottom of the Surname Project's website.